 Responding to allegations

-Where the Head of Student Services determines that there is a case to be answered (s)he will:
+Where the Director of Student Services determines that there is a case to be answered (s)he will:

 - give the student concerned an opportunity to provide a written response to the allegations and/or

-On completion of the investigation, the Head of Student Services may:
+On completion of the investigation, the Director of Student Services may:

 - determine that no further action need be taken; or